‘Freedom is destiny of people of Indian-occupied Kashmir’

 They pointed out that the series of oppressive actions that Modi has unleashed on the minorities is rapidly eroding his power and his country.
 They said that the nations that rise against India will soon emerge as a powerful voice.

-The MWM leaders said that Modi is the most prejudiced PM in the history of India who has no interest whatsoever in the likes and dislikes of the people of his country.
+The Majlis Wahdat-e-Muslimeen leaders said that Modi is the most prejudiced PM in the history of India who has no interest whatsoever in the likes and dislikes of the people of his country.

+They said that Modi’s hands are stained with the blood of thousands of innocent people.

+India is becoming a serious threat to the peace and security in the region, they added.

 They pointed out that the martyrdom of innocent youth and the rape of women are disgraceful marks on the face of India.
 They said that Kashmir is the lifeblood of Pakistan, and demanded that it should be freed from the aggressive occupation of India.